 Her work can be seen at www.evielovett.com and http://www.vermontfolklifecenter.org/vision-voice/rainbow/.
 She lives in Westminster West, Vermont.

-Greg serves as the VFC’s Co-Director and Folklorist.
+Greg has served the VFC as Co-Director, Director of Education, and Folklorist.
 Sharrow brings to the Center a history of academic excellence and years of teaching experience.
 He holds a BA from Oberlin College, a MEd from UVM and has his PhD in Folklore and Folklife from the University of Pennsylvania.
 Sharrow taught at the Braintree School in the Orange Southwest Supervisory Union (Vermont) for several years and was named Outstanding Teacher of the Year for that district in 1983.
 He was also appointed as the Mellon Graduate Fellow at the University of Pennsylvania for the 1987-88 Academic Year.
 His current research interests include the interplay of folklife and personal identity and the role that culture plays in our construction of self.